Browser does not support script.

 Read more about the course content

 You will undertake a two-term course of study with continuous assessment and end of course tests in most subjects, plus the two written SQA exams mentioned above.
 The programme also includes: Efficient Deck Hand (EDH), NAEST(O), HELM(O), MCA Signals, SQA exam preparation and MCA oral exam preparation.
-We will also offer support in securing an oral exam slot at the end of the course.

 NOTE: by completing NAEST(O) you will also be issued with an MCA-approved generic ECDIS certificate.
 The OOW (Unlimited) CoC can be endorsed to also serve as a chief mate (yachts less than 3,000GT) by additionally completing the five-day Human Element, Leadership and Management (Management Level) course.